christian-fei/telephone-directory/README.md

 Telephone directory
 =============
 A simple exercise to learn a bit more about Heroku, CI and test driven development with Jasmine.
-The online version of this application can be found [here](http://pacific-refuge-9141.herokuapp.com/)
+The online version of this application can be found [here](http://telephone-directory.herokuapp.com/)

-#Setup
+#Running locally
 This application uses Node and MongoDB, so both need to be installed on your system.

 Install the npm dependencies by running